TheParthMaru/Problem-Solving-Mastery/01. Basic Problems/Test cases and code/basic-problem-12.md

-## Palindrome number
+## Counting number of days in a given month of a year

-**Problem Statement**
+**Problem statament**

-- Given an integer input, write a program to check whether the number is a palindrome number or not.

-**Note**

-- Ignore trailing or leading zeros (001 or 1000)
+- Given month and year as inputs, determine the number of days present in that month.

-**Test Cases**
+**Test case**

 ```
+Input: 3 2021
+Output: 31

+Input: 6 1996
+Output: 30

-Input: 1234
+Input: 2 2021
-Output: Not a palindrome
+Output: 28

-Input: 13231
+Input: 2 2016
-Output: Palindrome
+Output: 29
 ```

 **Solution**